Debt Restructuring

 - There is a reasonable prospect that the business will be successful if debts can be resolved.

-This option is the most risky of the restructuring options as the decision making is taken out of the director's control and put into the Administrator's hands.
+This option is the most risky of the formal restructuring options as the decision making is taken out of the director's control and put into the Administrator's hands.
 Depending on the type and structure of the debt, practitioner facilitated restructuring can also have unintended consequences, so proper prior to appointing the Administrator is essential.

 When to consider: